endojs/endo/packages/marshal/README.md

 `marshal` makes a distinction between objects that are pass-by-presence, and those which are pass-by-copy.

-To qualify as pass-by-presence, all enumerable properties of the object (and of all objects in the inheritance hierarchy) must be methods, not data.
+To qualify as pass-by-presence, all enumerable properties of an object (and of all objects in its inheritance hierarchy) must be methods, not data.
-Pass-by-presence objects usually have identity (assuming the `convertValToSlot` and `convertSlotToVal` callbacks behave well), so passing the same object through multiple calls will result in multiple references to the same output object.
+Pass-by-presence objects are usually treated as having identity (assuming the `convertValToSlot` and `convertSlotToVal` callbacks behave well), so passing the same object through multiple calls will result in multiple references to the same output object.

 To qualify as pass-by-copy, the enumerable string-named properties of the object must data, not methods: they can be Arrays, strings, numbers, and